 I'm broadly interested in optimisation and machine learning, including real world applications of these and underpinning theory.

 Evolutionary algorithms and similar techniques are great at solving difficult problems, but don't tend to give much explanation to the end user about why they chose the solutions they did.
 Going back to my PhD work, I looked at ways we can build models of the solutions being visited by such algorithms during their search, then tried to extract information from those models and make sense of them.
-I currently have a PhD student looking at this very topic.
+I currently have a research student looking at this very topic.
 I also have an ongoing interest in how we can use these models to better understand what makes some problems harder than others.
+EAs are also a good way to explore models to explain how they work and identify biases, and we are making use of this in the project Participatory Harm Auditing Workbenches and Methodologies (PHAWM).
+The ECXAI workshop series also seeks to explore the interactions between Evolutionary Computation and Explainable AI.

 In 2015-2016 I worked as an RA on the project FAIME: A Feature based Framework to Automatically Integrate and Improve Metaheuristics via Examples.
 This was all about recognising features of problems and algorithms so we can match up algorithms to problems that they can easily solve.
 The aim was to automatically design new algorithms for problems, based on the problems' features.